EmilyTReaves/AutomationProject/README.md

 Step 2) Write Automation test cases (I'm sort of getting the hang of the Command line/Powershell) Step 3) Figure out how to connect Automation test cases/framework with the app I need to automate Step 4) Celebrate/drink?

+EDIT: Pretty sure Katalon Studio is going to be it. https://www.katalon.com/